 Over the past several years our net sales have declined.
 In response to declining sales volume, we have cut costs by reducing staffing and some overhead costs.
-Our total headcount was reduced from 37 on March 31, 2011 to 31 on March 31, 2012.
-As of May 2, 2012, Zoom had 30 full-time and part-time employees and 2 contractors.
-Of the 32 included in our headcount on May 2, 2012, 8 were engaged in research and development and quality control, 5 were involved in manufacturing oversight, purchasing, assembly, packaging and shipping, 12 were engaged in sales, marketing, technical support, and the remaining 7 performed accounting, administrative, management information systems, and executive functions.
+Our total headcount was reduced from 31 on March 31, 2012 to 30 on March 31, 2013.
+As of May 3, 2013, Zoom had 30 full-time and part-time employees.
+Of the 30 included in our headcount on May 3, 2013, 7 were engaged in research and development and quality control, 5 were involved in manufacturing oversight, purchasing, assembly, packaging and shipping, 12 were engaged in sales, marketing, technical support, and the remaining 7 performed accounting, administrative, management information systems, and executive functions.
 Zoom has implemented cost cutting measures including reducing our headcount and reducing the number of days that certain employees work.
 As a result, Zoom currently has 27 full-time employees and 3 employees working less than 5 days per week.
 Our dedicated manufacturing personnel in Mexico are employees of our Mexican manufacturing service provider and not included in our headcount.
+On March 31, 2013, Zoom had one consultant in sales that was not included in our headcount.

-Zoom's cash balance on March 31, 2012 was \$0.6 million, down \$92 thousand from December 31, 2011.
-Zoom's \$0.1 million loss and \$0.3 million increase in inventory decreased cash, and Zoom's \$0.2 million decrease in accounts receivable increased cash.
+Zoom's cash balance on March 31, 2013 was \$195 thousand, down slightly from December 31, 2012.
+Zoom's \$0.1 million decrease in bank debt and \$0.3 million loss in Q1 2013 were the main reasons for the decrease in cash.
+This was offset by Zoom's \$0.5 million decrease in net accounts receivable, which increased cash.
+Zoom's current ratio was 2.2 on March 31, 2013.

-On March 31, 2012 the Company had working capital of \$3.5 million including \$0.6 million in cash and cash equivalents.
-On December 31, 2011 we had working capital of \$3.6 million including \$0.6 million in cash and cash equivalents.
-Our current ratio at March 31, 2012 was 3.3 compared to 3.5 at December 31, 2011.
-Zoom had no long-term debt.
+On March 31, 2013 the Company had working capital of \$2.5 million including \$0.2 million in cash and cash equivalents.
+On December 31, 2012 we had working capital of \$2.9 million including \$0.2 million in cash and cash equivalents.
+Our current ratio at March 31, 2013 was 2.2 compared to 2.3 at December 31, 2012.
+The primary reasons for the lower current ratio were Zoom's loss of \$0.3 million for the first three months of 2013 and the decrease in gross accounts receivable.